Food Recovery Organizations and Services

 Our knowledgeable field team provides free phone, email, virtual, and in-person support to help set up a system to recover and donate surplus edible food.

-On June 30th, 2022, an online reporting portal began accepting entries for your organization to report on the donations you received from Tier 1 and Tier 2 commercial edible food generators during the 2023 calendar year.
+On January 2nd, 2024, an online reporting portal will begin accepting entries for your organization to report on the donations you received from Tier 1 and Tier 2 commercial edible food generators during the 2023 calendar year.

 Schedule of Future Report Due Dates

 How to work with donors to comply with the new law

 In December 2021, all identified Tier 1 and Tier 2 food generators in Alameda County received a notification letter alerting them to their surplus edible food donation requirements.
 As a result, businesses may reach out to you as a food recovery organization/service partner.
 For more information about requirements for food generating businesses, click here.
 Follow the steps below to ensure compliance when working with existing and new food donation partners.

 Before serving new donors, determine the additional amounts, types, and frequency of surplus edible food your organization can accept.
 Consider that donations may include more perishable items that require immediate distribution, cold storage, or preservation to remain fit for human consumption.

 STEP 2: Enter into Written Agreements

 For both existing and new Tier 1 donors, establish a regular food donation or collection schedule with each donor and jointly enter into a written agreement.
 Maintain copies and update agreements as needed.

 Maintain documentation of the types and quantity of food (measured in pounds) recovered per month and the frequency of collections/deliveries from your donors.
 The first annual report is due August 15, 2022 for donations received January – June.
 Subsequent reports are due March 31 and annually thereafter.
 Consider providing records to your donors to help them comply with reporting requirements.